 In an earlier SuperGuide article, I expressed the following opinion on the ATO’s position:

-For further explanation of how death benefits are treated including background to this issue, check out the following SuperGuide articles:
+For further explanation of how death benefits are treated, check out the following SuperGuide articles:

 - Estate planning: Beware the dastardly death tax